NikolayKostadinov/SingersContests/README.md

 # SingersContests
-Sistem for organizing of singers contests
+System for organizing of singers contests